 The Construction Areas of the Basic Shoe

-Start: magic ring, 6sc
+Foundation Row: magic ring, 6sc

 For example, if you started with 10 stitches, you would probably want to increase 10 stitch per row.

-Front Section of Shoe
+Front Part of Shoe

 We will work this straight (no increase) till we get to shaping the opening in the shoe upper.

-You have to estimate length of your own shoes.
+Note: You have to estimate length of your own shoes.

-The photo shows the approximate proportion relative to the foot.
+One of the photos below shows the approximate proportion relative to the foot.